-- 1. Financial stability and fiscal integrity - 2.
-Quality of management systems and ability to meet the management standards prescribed in the Financial Guide - 3.
-History of performance - 4.
-Reports and findings from audits - 5.
-The applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on non-Federal entities - 6.
+- 1. Financial stability and fiscal integrity. - 2.
+Quality of management systems and ability to meet the management standards prescribed in the Financial Guide. - 3.
+History of performance. - Reports and findings from audits. - 5.
+The applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on award recipients. - 6.
 Proposed costs to determine if the Budget Detail Worksheet and Budget Narrative accurately explain project costs, and whether those costs are reasonable, necessary, and allowable under applicable federal cost principles and agency regulations.

 All final award decisions will be made by the Director of the National Institute of Justice.
 Peer reviewers' ratings and any resulting recommendations are advisory only, although their views are considered carefully.
-In addition to peer review ratings, considerations for award recommendations and decisions may include, but are not limited to, planned scholarly products, proposed budgets, past performance (including scholarly products) under prior NIJ and OJP awards, research independence and integrity, strategic priorities, past performance under prior NIJ and OJP awards, and available funding when making awards.
+In addition to peer review ratings, considerations for award recommendations and decisions may include, but are not limited to, planned scholarly products, proposed budgets, past performance (including scholarly products) under prior NIJ and OJP awards, research independence and integrity, strategic priorities, and available funding when making awards.